Lee shore

-Due to the dangers of being driven aground on a lee shore it is essential seamanship to treat one with caution.
+Because of the danger of being driven aground on a lee shore it is essential seamanship to treat one with caution.
+This is particularly the case with sailing vessels, but a lee shore is an issue for powered vessels as well.

 Use of the terms "windward", "leeward", and "lee"

 Usage of the terms to describe shores in relation to an arbitrary point of view, including on land, can lead to ambiguity.
 The windward shore of an island is a lee shore from the perspective of a vessel travelling offshore.
 Although the terms are often confused, "the lee shore" is different from "a leeward shore" based on the reference point from which the shore is viewed.
 Notice the different articles "the" and "a" — "the" windward or leeward shore versus "a" lee shore.
 The shore that is a lee shore changes based on the reference point, which is the vessel from which the island or lake shore is viewed, and of which the island or lake shore is in the lee.
 The leeward shore does not change based on the position of the vessel.
 This means that the "leeward side" of the vessel and the "lee shore" of the land face opposite directions.